HNeukermans/ng2-signalr/README.md

 });
 ```

-## How to listen for connnection status
+## How to listen for connection status
 ```
 this.connection.status.subscribe((status: ConnectionStatus) => {
      this.statuses.push(status);